 Examples

-The example illustrates the use is nested subcomponents.
-The example in the previous section illustrates the use of classifier based subcomponent definitions.
+The example below illustrates the use of nested subcomponents.
+It shows an alternative means of instantiation that can be compared to the example in the previous section, which illustrated the use of classifier-based subcomponent definitions and instantiation.

 package NestedImplementations is